 Class teachers must provide differentiated planning (PIPs) for all SEND groups within their class including any pupil with an EHC Plan with an LSP attached.

 Class teachers must ensure that they work with SEND pupils & review their progress regularly to ensure that they assess SEND pupils and are planning to meet their needs effectively.

-Class teachers will review all IEPs & PIPs half termly.
+Class teachers will review all IEPs half termly & PIPs termly.

-All teachers must send copies of IEPs to parents and discuss targets with pupils.
+All teachers must send copies of IEPs to parents and discuss targets with pupils, where appropriate.

 Each class teacher must maintain a Special Needs file containing individual records of children on the SEND register, including IEPs, PIPs, pupil passports and case studies.